 Did you know that the ancestors of Oscar-winning actress Helen Hunt (As Good As It Gets, with Jack Nicholson) lived our landmark headquarters at 165 State Street?
-A whirlwind (she also starred in Hurricane) episode of Who Do You Think You Are on the History Channel brought her to Portland, where she visited the library at Maine Historical Society as well as the building where her shipowner ancestor George S. Hunt, who earned a fortune in the West Indies trade, and Prohibitionist used to live.
+A whirlwind (she also starred in Twister) episode of Who Do You Think You Are on the History Channel brought her to Portland, where she visited the library at Maine Historical Society as well as the building where her shipowner ancestor George S. Hunt, who earned a fortune in the West Indies trade, and Prohibitionist used to live.
 If you’d like to tour the first floor of this historic space, built in 1825 and formerly the headquarters of Greater Portland Landmarks, call us at 207-775-4339.

 165 State Street, built in 1825, has had some work done.
 Late in the 19th century, when French-inspired mansard roofs were in vogue, she shifted into such a roof, ditching her classic Federal styling.
 Ooh, la la!
 Shocked, straight-laced architect John Calvin Stevens restored the building to its original look in the 1920s.
 He also restored the interior.

 This came to light when Hunt appeared in the television showWho Do You Think You Are? and traced her roots here.
 There’s a dramatic pause as she opens a moldy journal in Maine Historical Society and the camera traces her finger to her forebears’ address.